essif-lab/framework/docs/tev2/terms/mental-model.md

 termType: concept
 isa: knowledge-artifact
 glossaryTerm:
-glossaryText: "A [knowledge artifact](@) that relates a set of [concepts](@) (ideas), relations between them, and constraints about a certain topic, into a coherent and consistent whole (sometimes called 'viewpoint', or 'way of thinking')."
+glossaryText: "a [knowledge artifact](@) that relates a set of [concepts](@) (ideas), relations between them, and constraints about a certain topic, into a coherent and consistent whole (sometimes called 'viewpoint', or 'way of thinking')."
 synonymOf:
 grouptags:
 formPhrases: mental-model{ss}, pattern{ss}, conceptual-model{ss}